Marine Policy

 Marine Policy is a monthly interdisciplinary peer-reviewed academic journal published by Elsevier concerning ocean policy studies, analyzing social science disciplines relevant to the formulation of marine policy.
 It was established in 1977 by founding editor Tony Loftas.
-The current editor-in-chief is Q. Hanich (University of Wollongong).
+The current editor-in-chief is Sebastián Villasante (University of Santiago de Compostela).

 Abstracting and indexing

-According to the Journal Citation Reports, the journal has a 2014 impact factor of 2.610, ranking it 4th out of 85 journals in the category "International Relations".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 3.5.